GraceG000/requirement-analysis/README.md

 ### 4. Provides a Basis for Validation and Testing
 Clear, measurable requirements serve as the foundation for test case creation and system validation.
 This ensures that every feature developed can be traced back to a specific requirement, improving accountability and quality assurance.

+---

+## Key Activities in Requirement Analysis

+The Requirement Analysis phase consists of several structured activities that help ensure all system needs are clearly defined, well-documented, and validated before development begins.
+Below are the **five key activities** involved:

+- **1. Requirement Gathering**
+  This activity involves collecting all possible requirements from stakeholders such as clients, users, and business managers.
+The main goal is to understand the problem domain and identify what the users expect from the system.
+  *Example:* Conducting meetings, interviews, or surveys to gather user expectations.

+- **2. Requirement Elicitation**
+  Elicitation focuses on uncovering hidden, implicit, or overlooked requirements through deeper interaction with stakeholders.
+It uses techniques such as brainstorming, workshops, prototyping, and observation.
+  *Example:* Using prototypes or mock-ups to help users visualize system behavior.

+- **3. Requirement Documentation**
+  Once gathered and elicited, all requirements are formally documented in a clear and organized manner, often in a **Software Requirement Specification (SRS)** document.
+This ensures that all stakeholders have a common reference point for the project’s scope and expectations.

+- **4. Requirement Analysis and Modeling**
+  In this step, requirements are analyzed for feasibility, consistency, and completeness.
+Analysts may use diagrams, flowcharts, or models (such as use case diagrams or data flow diagrams) to represent requirements visually and identify potential conflicts or gaps.

+- **5. Requirement Validation**
+  The final step involves reviewing and verifying requirements with stakeholders to ensure they are accurate, complete, and aligned with business goals.
+Validation ensures that the documented requirements truly reflect user needs before moving to the design phase.
+  *Example:* Conducting review sessions or walkthroughs with stakeholders.